webclinic017/edgedb/docs/resources/guides/tutorials/nextjs_app_router.rst

 Deploying to Vercel
 -------------------

-You can deploy an Gel instance on the Gel Cloud or on your preferred cloud provider.
+You can deploy a Gel instance on the Gel Cloud or on your preferred cloud provider.
 We'll cover both options here.

 With Gel Cloud